Last Updated on

 That’s how the BDC reticle works.
 It helps the shooter estimate the bullet drop before taking the shot.

-Just like that, we’ve come to the end of today’s piece.
-And as always, we’ll be reminding you of our tops pick before logging off.
+Just like that, we’ve come to the end of today’s article, and as always, we’ll be reminding you of our tops pick before logging off.

 Featured Image Credit: eans, Shutterstock